-Marathon-London's diversified and style agnostic equity strategies have produced attractive performance over the past three decades, with material benefits compounded through the preservation of capital in challenging market periods (i.e. better 'downside market capture' statistics and tending to keep pace in steadily rising market environments).
+Marathon-London's diversified and style agnostic equity strategies have produced what they believe are attractive performance over the past three decades, with material benefits compounded through the preservation of capital in challenging market periods (i.e. better 'downside market capture' statistics and tending to keep pace in steadily rising market environments).
 Marathon-London does not, however, aim to construct inherently defensive portfolios.
-Instead, their contrarian approach is often rewarded substantially during periods of rotation in market leadership as equity cycles mature and begin to rebalance in favor of overly discounted drivers of share price returns.
-Aside from these more extreme market periods, Marathon-London's goal of steady and consistent relative returns have benefited long-term client portfolios through the power of compounding over time.
+Instead, their contrarian approach has often been rewarded during periods of rotation in market leadership as equity cycles mature and begin to rebalance in favor of overly discounted drivers of share price returns.
+Aside from these more extreme market periods, Marathon-London's goal of strong relative returns have benefited long-term client portfolios through the power of compounding over time.
 This benefit aligns with their long-term-oriented investment approach.